p3t/spring-cursorpaging/README.md

 - A filtering mechanism should be provided
 - Total count of records is not part of the page response and not executed while retrieving the page
 - No SQL limit/offset and no DB-cursor should be used
-- State is send to the client and returned to the server for the next page
+- State is/can send to the client and returned to the server for the next page (stateless behaviour)

 # Quickstart / how to use it
 under construction / todo
 - [ ] Describe how to include dependency in maven.pom / build.gradle
-- [ ] Different options to use repository interface(s)

-Until done, please check the testapp sourcecode.
+Please check the testapp sourcecode for latest examples and usage.

 ## Include the cursorpaging library in you maven pom / build.gradle